kurgut/Kurgut_IVAs/README.md

 - Chatterer

 # Credits :
-Assets and cfg derived or inspired by ASET, MAS, Warbird Cockpits, Vulkan.
+Contains assets and cfgs derived or inspired by ASET, MAS, Warbird Cockpits, Vulkan.